Alfred-Kobby/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 6-completed_tasks.js file: script that computes the number of tasks completed by user id.

 100-starwars_characters.js file: script that prints all characters of a Star Wars movie

+101-starwars_characters.js file: script that prints all characters of a Star Wars movie: